 The distribution of comets

-Comets are categorised into different types, based on their orbital period, which will determines where they reside.
+Comets are categorised into different types, based on their orbital period which determines where they mostly reside.
 There are short period comets which have periods less than 200 years and long period comets which have periods of 200 to several thousand years that take them out into the far reaches of the Solar System and beyond.
 There are also parabolic and hyperbolic comets which, by definition of the shape of the open orbits, are non-periodic comets that will orbit the Sun once and never come back as they have enough excess velocity (hyperbolic higher than parabolic) to escape the Sun’s gravitational pull and will be slingshot out of the Solar System.

 The short period comets are categorised into different types: Encke-type comets which have periods of around 3.3 years (based on the type example of comet 2P/Encke); main belt comets (if any, and which are not active asteroids) with periods of around 3 to 6 years; Jupiter Family comets which have periods of less than 20 years and named because their orbits are determined by the gravitational influence of Jupiter – these tend to have low orbital inclinations so are also known as ecliptic comets; and Halley-type comets which have periods of 20 to 200 years (the type example being 1P/Halley) and have a much larger range of orbital inclinations so also form part of the group of near-isotropic comets.